 Poor air quality has been known to impact human health for hundreds of years.
-However, only in the last few decades have we begun to collect scientific data that shows the long-term impact of poor air quality.
+However, only in the last few decades have we begun to collect scientific data showing the long-term impact of poor air quality and health.

 Poor Air Quality and Particulate Matter